How Much Is My Used Injection Molding Machine Worth? A Complete Valuation Guide

 Brand reputation is one of the strongest predictors of resale value.
 Our database of thousands of completed transactions shows consistent patterns.
 Browse our current injection molding inventory to see real-time market availability and pricing trends.

-When new machine lead times are long (12-18+ months, as occurred in 2021-2023), used equipment values spike as buyers who need capacity quickly turn to the secondary market.
-Conversely, when OEMs have short lead times and aggressive pricing, used equipment values soften.
+When new machine lead times stretch (12-18+ months, as in 2021-2023), used values spike as buyers needing capacity quickly turn to the secondary market.
+Conversely, when OEMs are aggressive on pricing and short on lead times, used values soften.
+Reshoring and nearshoring to Mexico have driven sustained demand for used IMMs in North America — particularly in automotive and consumer packaging.

 Understanding the type of value you need is essential.
 Each serves a different purpose and produces a different number for the same machine.